LieuweJ/smelly-mars-rover/typescript/backlog.md

 - ----- State after 3 hours
 - Make commandsHandler only work with a list of Commands.
 - Restore old behaviour: If Rover.constructor gets less than 3 params, it should generate rover in default position
-- Move initialPosition of RoverState mapping to Factory
+- Move "translate commands (sting) to Command[]" to CommandsFactory
-- Move 'create initialPosition' to Factory class.
+- Move 'create initial RoverState' to RoverStateFactory class.
 - Add support for multiple rovers handling the same command list.
 - Add support for different RoverStateInterfaces
 - Introduce VehicleState interface, so commandHandler can work with different vehicles.